zeditor01/zowe_db2_tools/docs/pre-requisite_maintenance.md

 A good example is the Storage tab for tablespaces and indexspaces.
 This depends on
 * the PTF for [APAR PH55177](https://www.ibm.com/support/pages/apar/PH55177) in Db2 Administration Tool version 13 to provide discovery service
 * the PTF for [APAR PH54968](https://www.ibm.com/support/pages/apar/PH54968) in Db2 Administration Foundation to ask for discovery

+## 3. Checking if these pre-requisites are installed

+Experienced systems programmers will know how to check all these pre-requisites.
+The remainder of this section is aimed at novice systems programmers who may want a little guidance on how to check these prequisites on their system.

+### AXR (System REXX)
+This is a standard component of z/OS, and should be present.
+Check it by issueing console command ```d a,axr``` and check the system log for positive confirmation, like below.

+ If system REXX is installed, but not active, you can start it with console command ```START AXRPSTRT```